Traffic light: Racing

-Automobile racing circuits can also use standard traffic signals to indicate to racing car drivers the status of racing.
-On an oval track, four sets may be used, two facing a straight-away and two facing the middle of the 180-degree turn between straight-away.
-Green would indicate racing is underway, while amber would indicate to slow or while following a pace car; red would indicate to stop, probably for emergency reasons.
+Automobile racing circuits can also use standard traffic signals to indicate to racing car drivers the status of the race.
+On an oval track, four sets may be used, two facing a straight-away and two facing the middle of the 180-degree turn between straight-aways.
+Green would indicate that racing is underway, while amber would indicate slowing or following a pace car; red would indicate stopping, probably for emergency reasons.

 Scuderia Ferrari, a Formula One racing team, formerly used a traffic light system during their pit stops to signal to their drivers when to leave the pits.
-The red light was on when the tires were being changed and fuel was being added, amber was on when the tires were changed, and green was on when all work was completed.
+The red light was on when the tires were being changed.
+Fuel was being added, amber was on when the tires were changed, and green was on when all work was completed.
 The system is (usually) completely automatic.
-However, the system was withdrawn after the 2008 Singapore Grand Prix, due to the fact that it heavily delayed Felipe Massa during the race, when he was in the lead.
+However, the system was withdrawn after the 2008 Singapore Grand Prix because it significantly delayed Felipe Massa during the race, when he was in the lead.

 Usually, the system was automatic, but heavy traffic in the pit lane forced the team to operate it manually.
 A mechanic accidentally pressed the green light button when the fuel hose was still attached to the car, causing Massa to drive off, towing the fuel hose along.
 Additionally, Massa drove into the path of Adrian Sutil, earning him a penalty.
-He finally stopped at the end of the pit lane, forcing Ferrari's mechanics to sprint down the whole of the pit lane to remove the hose.
+He finally stopped at the end of the pit lane, forcing Ferrari's mechanics to sprint down the entire pit lane to remove the hose.
 As a result of this, and the penalty he also incurred, Massa finished 13th.
 Ferrari decided to use a traditional "lollipop" for the remainder of the 2008 season.

 Another type of traffic light that is used in racing is the Christmas Tree, which is used in drag racing.
 The Christmas Tree has six lights: a blue staging light, three amber lights, a green light, and a red light.
 The blue staging light is divided into two parts: Pre-stage and stage.
 Sometimes, there are two sets of bulbs on top of each other to represent them.
-Once a driver is staged at the starting line, then the starter will activate the light to commence racing, which can be done in two ways.
-If a Pro tree is used, then the three amber lights will flash at the same time.
+Once a driver is staged at the starting line, the starter will activate the light to commence racing, which can be done in two ways.
+If a Pro tree is used, the three amber lights will flash simultaneously.
 For the Sportsman tree, the amber light will flash from top to bottom.
-When the green light comes up, the race officially begins but if a driver crosses the line before that happens, then a red light will come up and that will be a foul.
+When the green light comes up, the race officially begins, but if a driver crosses the line before then, a red light will come up, and that will be a foul.